 In December 2012 the Victorian Government established the Independent Broad Based Anti–Corruption Commission (IBAC) to combat corruption in Victorian public agencies.

-The Protected Disclosures Act 2012 creates a framework for the reporting of improper conduct by public officers or public bodies.
+The Public Interest Disclosures Act 2012 creates a framework for the reporting of improper conduct by public officers or public bodies.
 The Act provides protection against detrimental action.

 State Trustees is committed to encouraging and facilitating the making of disclosures of improper conduct or detrimental action taken by State Trustees employees, contractors or service providers.